Skip to main content Accessibility information

 At Marjon we recognise that working while studying is often a financial necessity.
 It also helps to build skills and competences that employers value and can help students to build experiences and skills that support learning in the classroom.

 Our Student Ambassador scheme which is a perfect way of picking up flexible part time work.
-We recruit twice a year and welcome applications from all of our students.
-We offer other Student Colleague roles too, including jobs with the welcome team and the catering service.
+We recruit every year and welcome applications from all of our students.
+We offer other Student Colleague roles too, including jobs with the Welcome Team and the catering service.
 The Futures team can help students with finding part-time work.

 Will students get reliable jobs at the end of their studies?